 In my interviews with Nishitani family members they would not tell me whether they ever experienced any racial bias in the neighborhood.
 They said only that the Maple Leaf School community was close-knit and that everyone helped one another, sharing what they had through hard times.
 An example of the neighborhood network was that during the 1930s years of economic hardship, Maple Leaf’s PTA mothers organized and raised support for a hot lunch program because the teachers had told them that some children were coming to school hungry.

 By 1926 the greater-Wedgwood area of northeast Seattle really began to grow for the first time, due in part to the arrival electric lines which made living there a lot more convenient.
 Children living north of NE 85th Street attended Maple Leaf School as it was the closest.
-The two-room, wood frame Maple Leaf School at NE 105th Street had been expanded to three rooms but it still wasn’t enough.
+The two-room, wood frame Maple Leaf School on NE 105th Street, just east of 35th Ave NE, had been expanded to three rooms but it still wasn’t enough.
 The school building was minimal, at best, and still didn’t have electric wiring or indoor plumbing.